 Apparently, venoms's molecular structure is held together with a very loose electrical charge.
 Administering a low amperage DC volt current apparently disrupts venoms electrical molecular bonding and causes the molecules to break apart thereby neutralizing the venom.
 Please be aware that this is theory only.
 There have been no clinical trials to verify the efficiency of this method.

-Use the zapper on snake bites at your own risk and seek medical attention immediately.
+Use the snake zapper at your own risk and seek medical attention immediately.